tonyloba/scheduler/README.md

 React components were built in isolation using Storybook.

-For testing purposes were used :
+For testing purposes were used:

 Eslint-static test;
 Jest - for unit and integration tests